Why perfectionism will kill your success as an entrepreneur

-Let me start with a confession: I am recovering from a bad case “perfection-itis.”
+Let me start with a confession: I am recovering from a bad case of perfectionism.

-You may know this disease – perhaps you have it too.
+You may know this affliction – perhaps you have it too.
 If so, we’re not alone.

-This is an affliction that thousands of entrepreneurs suffer from on a daily basis.
+This is an issue that entrepreneurs suffer from on a daily basis.